exercism/go/concepts/errors-handling/about.md

 # About

-As seen, errors must be the last value returned in a multiple returns function.
+As demonstrated, errors must be the last value returned when a function contains multiple return values.

 Always return the default value for the type, if returning an error: